krishnaglick/blog/Code Review Your Employer.md

 Learning a new codebase isn't exactly the simpliest of tasks.
 Some companies provide monetary compensation to potential hirees for completing coding exercises, so maybe a similar system could be used.

 I believe the idea has merit, but as with all things the devil is in the details.

+A friend of mine has taken the route of request a 2-week contract with a hiring company, for about 20hr/week, in order for them to assess his skill, and he their code.
+It's worked well for him, it might do so for you!